oxfordyang2016/weatherapp/templates/freewriting.md

 python
 -------
-i understand python context manager ,that is,it is used to manage context,it is when you open a file ,you need to ,close a file,when you open a database connect ,you should close a connect.context manager is to say ,oh ,if you are in north ,you need to open a door and you need to close a door.and the context manager will use the __enter__ and the __exit__ method to implement it .and you can use with door() this form to do this things
+i understand python context manager ,that is,it is used to manage context,it is when you open a file ,you need to ,close a file,when you open a database connect ,you should close a connect.contexanager is to say ,oh ,if you are in north ,you need to open a door and you need to close a door.and the context manager will use the __enter__ and the __exit__ method to implement it .and you can use with door() this form to do this things